-The California Consumer Privacy Act (CCPA) is scheduled to take effect in 2020, posing a host of new data privacy compliance challenges for companies with customers in California or clients who do business in the state, which is the sixth-largest economy in the world.
+The California Consumer Privacy Act (CCPA) took effect on Jan.
+1 2020, posing a host of new data privacy compliance challenges for companies with customers in California or clients who do business in the state, which is the sixth-largest economy in the world.

 The new law — which has quickly become a model for others states’ privacy legislation — affects for-profit companies that collect and process California residents’ personal information, have business in the state and meet one of the following three criteria:

 - Generate annual gross revenue > $25 million

 - Receive or share data of > 50,000 California residents annually

 - Derive at least 50 percent of annual revenue by selling California residents’ personal information

 Companies that fall under the act must also ensure that any service providers that handle data on their behalf do it in a manner that complies with the law.